Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

     It is fully managed relational database service that supports the major relational database engines.

 <b>Why move to a fully managed services?</b>

-Pass on the burden of repetitive tasks.
+1. Pass on the burden of repetitive tasks. such as:

 +   Backups and restores
 +   Softwate installations and patching
 +   Managing hardware

+2. Pass on the responsibility and engineering efforts.
++   scaling servers
++   highly available environments
++   maintenance free migration